Can Vitamin D Supplement Lower COVID-19 Risk and How?

 Vitamin D should be taken with vitamin K2, because these two vitamins reinforce each other’s actions.

-Vitamin D deficiency increases your risk of catching COVID-19.
-But you may be able to lower your risk by taking vitamin D supplement in doses of 5000-10,000 IU per day.
+Vitamin D deficiency increases your risk of catching COVID and dying from it, but you may be able to lower your risk by taking Vitamin D supplement in doses of 5000-10,000 IU per day.

 References: